 Below the Aux. input there is an 8 position switch that allows you to select certain options.
 You can customize your radio for 1, 2, 3, or 4 speakers, and choose reception for American or European broadcast frequencies.
 The AM broadcast band in the Americas is 530 to 1710 kHz in 10 kHz steps, and for all of Europe, the UK and Japan it is 531 to 1629 kHz in 9 kHz steps.
 The FM broadcast band in the Americas is 87.5 to 107.9 MHz in 200 kHz steps, and for western Europe and the UK it is 87.5 to 108.0 MHz in 100 kHz steps.
 Japan and eastern Europe FM frequencies are not compatible with this receiver.
 Your radio is shipped with 4 speakers and North America selected.
 The switch has an arrow and a screwdriver slot molded into it.
 It is intended to be set (if necessary) before installation.
 It is only read when the radio is powered on.
 Any further changes will be ignored until the next time the radio is powered on.
 In the 4 speaker position all 4 speakers are active and the balance and fader controls work as described.
-In the 3 speaker position, the left front speaker is turned off, the right front speaker is always on.
+In the 3 speaker position, the left front speaker is always on.
 The balance control shifts between the left rear and right rear speakers and there is no fader.
-In the 2 speaker position both rear speakers are turned off, the balance control have any effect.
+In the 2 speaker position both rear speakers are turned off, the balance control is active but there is no fader.
+In the 1 speaker position, only the right front speaker is functional and neither the balance or fader controls have any effect.
 In this setting the receiver and the aux inputs operate in mono mode so that the information from both the right and left channels will be heard in the single speaker.
 The stereo indicator will not function.